Prime-arys/Speed-Pitch-changer-extension/README.md

 Features :
 - Enter any value (no limit)
 - Partial support for web audio (audio html5)
+- You can reactivate the pitch preservation
-- Use your own keyboard shortcuts through the 'commands' menu (default keys : * + - . on the numeric keypad)
+- Use your own keyboard shortcuts through the 'commands' menu (default keys : __* + - .__ on the numeric keypad)

 <br/>